TM-1227/TiMeeting/20241204/Readme.md

       - **What logs are** thought to be **related to cyber attacks against companies?**
         - I found interesting paper
           - National Security Agency provide a table of all the event codes that they find interesting for detecting baddies in windows network.(Windows 7,8 and this article was published 10 years before)
             - I couldn't find this type of paper written recently
           - Some articles show some logs, but not all logs are not same.
       - What logs are relaated to cyber attacks -> Overview is known, but details are not known...
     - About prices
       - Some services depends on the amount of data of logs per day or month
         - Maximum amount of Client Logs per an hour (no cyber attack)-> 20MB.
+          - I think Server log is not event log(no need to use send service)
-        - When we can use services (per day -> 1GB per month -> 30GB), we will have no problems of log volume...?
+        - When we can use services (per day -> 1GB per month -> 30GB), we will have no problems about log volume...?
-      - Functions that must be needed
-        - Analyze what logs are different significantly between normal and abnormal conditions. -> To know logs that indicate cyber attack...
+2. Selected services arroding to data-volume-problem.
+3. aa
+4. bb
+5. cc
+6. dd

 ## Problems and Questions

 ## What I will do in this week